Skip to content

 Documentation

-If you made changes to the .md files in the root directory or the .qmd vignettes under docs/articles/, make sure to synchronize them for the mkdocs website:
+If you made changes to the .md files in the root directory, make sure to synchronize them to the mkdocs website:

 sh docs/scripts/sync.sh